KwanLab/Autometa/docs/source/nextflow-workflow.rst

         nextflow pull KwanLab/Autometa -r main
         # or
         nextflow pull KwanLab/Autometa -r dev
+        # Now run nf-core with selected revision from above
+        nf-core launch KwanLab/Autometa -r <2.0.0|main|dev>

-    Now select the revision that you downloaded using the nextflow pull command.
+    Now after re-running ``nf-core launch ...`` select the revision that you downloaded from above.

 You will then be asked to choose "Web based" or "Command line" for selecting/providing options.
 While it is possible to use the command line version, it is preferred and easier to use the web-based GUI.